Jugetsudo Paris

 Genmaicha

-Genmai means brown rice in Japanese.
-Genmaicha is a mixture of equal parts green tea and puffed brown rice.
-Its theine content is low, as is its tannin content.
-It is a thirst-quenching tea, easy to drink for the novice.
-Our Genmaicha contains Matcha, which adds a lot of complexity and roundness.
+In Japanese, genmai refers to brown rice.
+Genmaicha is a blend of equal parts green tea and puffed brown rice.
+It has a low caffeine content, as well as low tannin levels.
+It's a refreshing tea, easy to drink for beginners.
+Our Genmaicha contains matcha, which adds considerable complexity and a smooth, rounded flavor.

 Hojicha